vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 ### Modify

-We can modify faces using the move, rotate and scale tools.
+We can modify faces using the Move, Rotate and Scale tools.

-Use the move, rotate and scale tools to create the object on the right.
+Use the Move, Rotate and Scale tools to create the object on the right.

 <figure> <img src = "../assets/images/2_maya_faces_modify.gif"></figure>